yutakakinjyo/agemplate/README.md

     └── 8.md
 ```

-Agemplate automatically generate these agenda file from template.
+You can easily setup agenda file before meething with **Agemplate**.

 # Install